qleet/user-docs/docs/index.md

 # Threeport

 Threeport is an application orchestration platform.
-It is powered by distributed, application-centric control plane that manages the following in response to app requirements:
+It is powered by a distributed, application-centric control plane that manages the following in response to app requirements: